 Dirt Devil Vibe

-The 10-inch nozzle makes it easy to clean large areas in a short amount of time while the quick-release cord provides the type of versatility we like to see in a stick vacuum.
+The 10-inch brush nozzle makes it easy to clean large areas quickly, while the quick-release cord provides the type of versatility we like to see in a stick vacuum of lesser pounds.

-Its handle is just as easy to detach, making cleaning and storage that much easier.
+Its handle is just as easy to detach, making brush cleaning and storage that much easier.

 Lastly, the brush roll is easily toggleable so that you can go from hardwood to carpet while maintaining top performance and achieving the best results.
-This makes it easy for both bare floors and rugs.
+This makes it easy for both bare floors, low areas, and rugs.

 - 10-inch nozzle